 If I already like Sauvignon Blanc or Merlot, what similar wines should I try?

-If you enjoy Sauvignon Blanc, try other fresh whites with gentle acidity.
-If Merlot is your preference, look for smooth, fruit-led reds with soft tannins.
+If you enjoy sauvignon blanc, try other fresh whites with gentle acidity.
+If merlot is your preference, look for smooth, fruit-led reds with soft tannins.
 These feel familiar while offering a small, low-risk change.

 Some wines that might suit your taste: